Locally compact Hecke pairs: Introduction

 In this paper, a pair $\gh$ consisting of a locally compact group $G$ and a closed subgroup $H$ of $G$ is simply called a {\it pair}.
-Regarding the Bost-Connes construction of Hecke \cs-algebras, we carefully examine various steps of associating a \cs-algebra to a ``suitable'' pair.
-Our primary concern is to determine classes of pairs such that for every pair $\gh$ in these classes, there exists a left regular representation from the Hecke algebra $\H\gh$ associated to $\gh$ into the \cs-algebra of bounded operators on the Hilbert space $L^2(\hg)$.
+We carefully examine various steps of associating a \cs-algebra to a ``suitable'' pair.
+Our primary concern is to determine classes of pairs such that for every pair $\gh$ in them, there exists a left regular representation from the Hecke algebra $\H\gh$ associated to $\gh$ into the \cs-algebra of bounded operators on the Hilbert space $L^2(\hg)$.
 Besides discrete Hecke pairs, we show that there are at least two other important classes of pairs which admit such a construction, and therefore their Hecke algebras are suitable for \cs-algebraic formulation.
 The first class consists of pairs $\gh$ in which $H$ is a compact subgroup of $G$.
 In this case, not only we prove the existence of a well defined left regular representation, but we also show that it is a bounded homomorphism, see Theorem \ref{thm:Hcompact}.
-Although this latter statement is not a necessary step to define Hecke \cs-algebra, it is a useful feature in application, due to the the parallelism between reduced Hecke \cs-algebras and reduced group \cs-algebras.
+Although this latter statement is not a necessary step to define Hecke \cs-algebra, it is a useful feature in application, due to the parallelism between reduced Hecke \cs-algebras and reduced group \cs-algebras.
 Furthermore, by applying a certain topologization process of discrete Hecke pairs named the Schlichting completion, this statement is applied to prove the same boundedness statement for the left regular representations associated with discrete Hecke pairs.
-This is particularly important in the study of property (RD) for Hecke pairs, for instance it is applied to show every locally compact Hecke pair with polynomial growth has property (RD), see Section 4 of \cite{s4} for details.
-The second class of locally compact Hecke pairs capable of a \cs-algebraic representation consists of pairs $\gh$ in which $H$ is a cocompact (or at least cofinite volume) subgroup of $G$, see Theorem \ref{thm:cocompact}.
+This is particularly important in the study of property (RD) for Hecke pairs, for instance it is applied to show that every locally compact Hecke pair with polynomial growth has property (RD), see Section 4 of \cite{s4} for details.
+The second class of locally compact Hecke pairs capable of a \cs-algebraic representation consists of pairs $\gh$ in which $H$ is a cocompact subgroup of $G$, see Theorem \ref{thm:cocompact}.